 - Grammarly – A Google Chrome extension that automatically checks your spelling and grammar as you type.

 - Hemmingway App – They say, “It’s like a spellchecker, but for style.”
 Just copy and paste your writing into the editor and it will tell you a number of things about your writing.
 This list includes what grade level it’s written for, long or hard to understand sentences, use of adverbs and passive voice.
 You don’t have to take every suggestion, but it’s good to at least know what your writing looks like.

 - Canva – Design images for social media platforms or your website.

 - CoSchedule’s Headline Analyzer – A handy tool to see how your title rates and what you can do to make it better.

 - ExpressVPN – Allows you to encrypt your data so no one can see what you’re doing.
-If you are using this and are on many of the free Wi-Fi spots out there, people can see what you are sending across the Internet, including passwords.
+If you are using one of the many free Wi-Fi spots out there, you need to be using a VPN of some sort.
+Otherwise, people can see what you are sending across the Internet, including passwords.

 - LastPass – An awesome password manager.
 We have passwords for everything nowadays.
 You don’t want to reuse them and risk someone getting into all of your accounts by getting just one of your passwords.
 With LastPass, you just have to remember one password and it does the rest of the work for you.

 - HaveIBeenPwned – An easy way to find out if your email address was involved in a data compromise and to be notified if it is in the future.